All smiles after an hour long session discussing bylaws. No shortage of leadership, strength and energy with this group.

 Whatever your feelings about “noinky” bits, they’re important.
 Sometimes getting outside help can help.

-If you’re struggling with your articles of incorporation, bylaws or other process/procedural elements of building your co-operative business, there is help available.
-Co-operatives First community engagement coordinators are prepared to help guide you through the process of organizing and developing your co-operative business and connect you with the technical resources necessary to be successful – and we offer our services for FREE.
+If you’re struggling with your co-operative’s incorporation documents, bylaws or other process/procedural elements of building your business, there is help available.
+Co-operatives First community engagement coordinators are prepared to help guide you through the process of organizing and developing your co-operative business.
+We can also connect you with the technical resources necessary to be successful – and we offer our services for FREE.
 Contact us.